Year 10 GCSE Art Textiles

 Assessment

-Students will complete a 300 minute practical assessment in which they will work on completing a final piece which will conclude their project (AO4)
+Students will complete a 300 minute practical assessment in which they will work on completing a final piece which will conclude their project (AO4), this has already been started in CP2.

 Curriculum Period 3